yeungalan/7-Zip-File-Manager/README.md

 ## Installation via Package Manager
 Search 7-zip file manager and click on install, after a while 7-zip should be available on your system

-## Functions
+## Future function
-- Unzip non-password protected archive
+- Unzip password protected archive
+- Create archive
+- Benchmark

 ## Running on ArOZ
 You do not need to install anything extra, this WebAPP already contains the pre-compiled binary,so just install and use it. :)